-While a great deal of attention is commercial approaches and products to improve mental health, Carr said that research “quite conclusively shows that exercise and music have a far greater effect”.
+While a great deal of attention is focused on commercial approaches and products to improve mental health, Carr said that research “quite conclusively shows that exercise and music have a far greater effect”.

 It’s something worth thinking about in light of the Vancouver school board eliminating the district’s band and strings program.More